~ What I use ~

 and well kept, I don't believe that any cat should be kept in a cage like a rabbit.
 I live

-in the country and my cats have the run of the place all day long, chasing rats, mice,
+in the country and my cats have the run of the place, chasing rats, mice, birds and

-their house with litter boxes and Purina cat food and water at all times.
-All kittens
+litter boxes and Purina cat food and water at all times.
+All kittens are litter box

-are litter box trained and eating hard food before they leave.
-Kittens are just like
+trained and eating hard food before they leave.
+Kittens are just like kids, some are

 "Never use Hartz flea shampoo"